dpzmick/old-website/_posts/2016-12-25-rust-arc-gc-realtime.md

 ```

 Now that we've done all of that, we need to send the samples between threads.

 We need a message type.
-Messages from the UI thread will be either a new list of samples or a request to shutdown.
+Messages from the UI thread will be either a new list of samples or a shutdown notification.
-Since we are storing the samples as an `Arc`, we will send them to the realtime thread as an `Arc`.
+As discussed previously, we will create the `Arc` on the UI thread, then send it to the realtime thread.

 ```rust
 enum Message {